yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 10.250.0.30 - - [18/Feb/2024 05:55:59] "GET /demon.x64.bin HTTP/1.1" 200 -
 ```

-As well as a beacon in Havoc :
+As well as a beacon in Havoc:

 ![](/assets/imgs/havoc-c2/Pasted image 20240218212030.png)